Often shoulder pain goes away in a few weeks, but it’s important to see a doctor if:

 Chronic (long-term) pain

 This is often a symptom of wear and tear of the joint caused by osteoarthritis, where the cartilage at the ends of the bones wears away, so the bones rub together painfully.
-Rheumatoid arthritis, frozen shoulder or a trapped nerve can also cause long-term shoulder pain.
+Rheumatoid arthritis, frozen shoulder or a trapped nerve can also cause long-term shoulder and joint pain.

 Pain that gets worse with movement